Yard sales and garage sales are a tried-and-true fundraising idea—a great way to give unwanted items a new life while raising money for your cause.

-Anyone who has experienced hosting yard sales or garage sales, however, knows that they require a lot of work.
-You need a game plan, a team of volunteers, and expert tips to make the event a success—so we're here to share our favorite tips for running a profitable yard sale fundraiser.
+But anyone who's hosted one knows that they require a lot of work.
+You need a game plan, a team of volunteers, and the right approach.
+Before you dive in, you'll want to know these five tips for running a profitable garage sale fundraiser.

-Early and frequent promotion is key to a winning yard sale fundraiser.
+Early and frequent promotion is key to a winning garage sale fundraiser.
 Showcase what attracts buyers with pictures and mention of tools, antiques, specific collectibles, or memorabilia, as well as any big-ticket items.

 Your marketing tactics should include:

-In addition to capturing attention through marketing efforts, you also want to grab as much day-of foot traffic as possible with highly visible signs.
+In addition to capturing attention through marketing, you also want to grab as much day-of foot traffic as possible with highly visible signs.

 According to a yard sale pro on Quora, while early promotion is important for dedicated buyers, corner signage is "what will draw the most people in and move all the stuff under $10".
 He recommends that you "build a trail" from every major intersection to the event.